A Guide to Orugano Bwindi Lodge Location

 A little More About Our Transfer Services

-To make your journey to Orugano Bwindi Lodge more convenient, we offer special transfer services upon request.
+We understand that navigating international borders and remote mountain roads can be confusing.
+To make your journey to Orugano Bwindi Lodge more convenient, we offer specialized transfer services upon request.

-To arrange transport, please contact our reservation desk at inquiries@oruganobwindi.com or call + 256 701 230 445 in advance.
+To arrange your transport or ask specific questions about how to get to Bwindi, please contact our reservation desk at inquiries@oruganobwindi.com or call us at +256 701 230 309 in advance.

 Self-Driving To The Lodge